 As part of this student-centred approach, the BCIT Community Well-being Grant program support initiatives that promote a thriving campus community.

-A total of five grants will be offered up to the amount of $500 (you can request a smaller amount).
+A total of three grants will be offered up to the amount of $500 (you can request a smaller amount).
 There will be guidance and mentorship from the Health Promotion Strategist/Student Life Office (e.g. meetings to discuss event or project objectives).

 Granting objective